 - Reduce bottlenecking (sometimes the physical act of writing can get in the way).

 - Speak it out, act it out – ideas will come!

 Secret #5: Consistency creates change

-This secret might seem like it’s just a repeat of Secret 2 (Repetition builds muscle memory).
+This secret might seem like a variation of Secret 2 (repetition builds muscle memory).
 However, let’s use this one to focus on the bigger picture.